Arkansas free child care assistance programs.

 The waiting list in Arkansas is only for a short term basis.
 Basically your application will only be effective for at most 12 months.
 If you still require child care assistance or a subsidy at the end of those 12 months, then you need to reapply for a voucher.

-In order to apply for assistance or a voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.
+In order to apply for assistance or a free voucher to pay for a portion of your day care, request an application by calling the Division of Child Care and Early Childhood Education (1-800-322-8176) or you can call a Program Eligibility Specialist in your county.